Primary Navigation Mobile

 The eVito has had a welcome update with a bigger battery in 2022, which makes the latest version well worth a look, even if the range, at 162 miles, is not quite as large as the Stellantis quintet but it will be enough for many.
 In the future, an electric Renault Trafic E-Tech is on the way but many will be waiting for 2023 when the new Ford Transit Custom arrives with a fully electric version.

-Splitting the difference are the two PHEV (plug-in hybrid electric vehicle) alternatives, the Ford Transit Custom Plug-In Hybrid and the LEVC VN5.
-These use an electric motor to drive the wheels, which is powered by a battery pack or the petrol engine under the bonnet acting as a generator.
+Splitting the difference are the only current PHEV (plug-in hybrid electric vehicle) alternative, the LEVC VN5.
+This uses an electric motor to drive the wheels, which is powered by a battery pack or the petrol engine under the bonnet acting as a generator.
+The Ford Transit Custom PHEV was an option on the previous generation, and the new model will have one too.

 Our full guide to hybrid vans covers these in much greater detail, but the advantage to these is a decent chunk of 100% electric driving from the batteries combined with flexible long-distance driving thanks to the petrol engines.
 The disadvantages include added complexity, poor mpg when using the petrol engine, and cost (more than some pure electric vans).